When do Cornell decisions come out? Read on to learn when you can expect to hear back from Cornell University!

 Bookworms and library lovers can also spend time in the Cornell University Library’s cozy atmosphere.
 Librarians are available 24/7 to help you navigate endless collections and delve deeper into your interest areas.

-Cornell Regular Decision: Regular decision applicants need to submit their applications by January 2, and financial aid forms are due on February 15.
+Regular decision applicants should submit their applications by January 2, with decisions usually released in early April.
 The Cornell regular decision release date coincides with Ivy League Decision Day, typically in early April.

 There are four ways to apply to Cornell University: through early decision, regular decision, or as a spring or fall transfer student.
 All Cornell applications are submitted using the Common Application.